phase2/outrigger-docs/docs/getting-started/linux-installation.md

 ## Other DNS resolution options

-If you use alternative services to manage DNS resolution, then you will need to configure the Docker bridge network gateway IP address to resolve .vm addresses.
-This is usually 172.17.0.1, but can be discovered with `docker network inspect bridge --format {{(index .IPAM.Config 0).Gateway}}`.
+If you use alternative services to manage DNS resolution, then you will need to configure the Docker bridge network gateway IP address to resolve `.vm` addresses.
+This is usually `172.17.0.1`.
+The IP can be discovered with `docker network inspect bridge --format {{(index .IPAM.Config 0).Gateway}}`.

-Alternatively, you can use DNSDock as the main resolver for your operating system and configure fallback resolvers for any addresses that DNSDock cannot resolve.
-By default, DNSDock will delegate to `8.8.8.8`, but it can be customized by specifying a comma-separarted list of IP addresses in the `RIG_NAMESERVERS` environment variable or by passing one or more `--nameserver` flags in the DNSDock container startup command.

 ### DNSDock as main resolver

+You can use DNSDock as the main resolver for your operating system and configure fallback resolvers for any addresses that DNSDock cannot resolve.
+By default, DNSDock will delegate to `8.8.8.8`, but it can be customized by passing one or more `--nameserver` flags in the DNSDock container startup command.

-This method will probably only work well if this is a fixed computer or server with a consistent single upstream DNS server.
-If you meet these criteria, you can very easily use this to set up .vm resolution for containers an delegate the rest to your normal DNS server.
+This method will probably only work well if you have a consistent single upstream DNS server and does not need to change often.
+For example, connecting to a VPN can configure new DNS resolvers, so if your computer needs to connect to a VPN, this may not be the right solution for you.

 This example assumes that the upstream DNS server for a Linux workstation is 192.168.0.1.